Amazing Grace | Ephesians 2:1-10

 Ephesians 2:10 For it is by grace you have been saved, through faith and this is not from yourselves, it is the gift of God

-One of the core teachings of the Bible is the salvation which is through faith.
+One of the core teachings of the Bible is salvation through faith.
+Yet this truth naturally raises important questions:

 • Why do we need salvation?